IgorSobol/graduate-work/README.md

 1. Install Node.js and Npm (Node Package Manager) https://nodejs.org/en/
 2. Run `npm install` in your terminal to install all project dependencies
-3. After the installation is completed run `gulp` or `npm run build` to launch the project.
+3. After the installation is completed run `gulp` to launch the project.
 It should automatically opens Createx homepage in your browser (http://localhost:3000/)

 **For more details see the documentation that comes with the theme.**